 After the Uzbek Government adopts the necessary legal reform and treaty accessions, it also needs to commence enforcement actions.
-Such actions should begin with police raids and seizures at a minimum, and it must act to stop the retail distribution of illegal material through the use of administrative and criminal sanctions.
-There have been reports of some actions against retail shops that sell pirated product, which if true, are a positive step.
+Such actions should begin with police raids and seizures at a minimum, and the Uzbek Government should act to stop the retail distribution of illegal material through the use of administrative and criminal sanctions.
+There have been reports of some actions against retail shops that sell pirated product, which if accurate, are a positive step.